πŸͺŸ Desktop Web Apps

-Desktop Web Apps (DWAs) let you run any website as a standalone desktop application, so you can quickly access it on your computer without opening your main browser window.
+Desktop Web Apps (DWAs) let you run any website as a standalone desktop application, so you can quickly access it on your computer without opening Wavebox.

 Install a Desktop Web App

-• Click the Burger menu (☰) in the top-right corner and select 'Desktop Web Apps' from list.
+• Click the Wavebox Menu (☰) in the top-right corner and select 'Desktop Web Apps' from list.

-• Click the + icon to open the App Store.
+• In the pop-up, click the + icon to open the App Store.

 • Search for an app in the store, or click Add Custom App.